Not everything has to be organized and structured – have fun!

 Most industries have a set of unspoken values and beliefs that everyone follows in terms of how things are done within the industry.
 When you use questioning assumptions during all phases of the development of a product or service, you can better entertain new possibilities and ideas that may help you to overcome some of the worst-case-possible scenarios.
 Free yourself from conventional thoughts and assumptions.

 To brainstorm by questioning assumptions, gather around 20 or 30 assumptions related to your industry (or the aforementioned “values and beliefs”).
 They need not be true.
 Pick some of the assumptions from the list and use them as a trigger for generating new ideas.
-Consider all aspects of your business, including product positioning, consumer beliefs, manufacturing, materials, pricing and distribution.
+Consider all aspects of your business, including product positioning, consumer beliefs, manufacturing, materials, pricing, and distribution.

 Mind mapping is a graphical ideation and brainstorming technique that makes participants visualize connections between different sets of information or ideas.
 This technique requires participants to write down each idea while connecting them by lines or curves to ideas or facts that are related.
 This technique is great because it makes it possible to share concepts and ideas while visualizing and framing information.

 Ask participants to write a word or key phrase in the center of the page or board.
-Next, have them right anything they think of on the same page, encouraging them to later make connections.
+Next, have them write anything they think of on the same page, encouraging them to later make connections.

 We have all had wishful thinking, sometimes scaling into the realm of the impossible in our thoughts.
 This is a great way to generate ideas for your company.
 Ask employees to reach to the impossible and brainstorm ways to make it happen.
 Step one is to make your wishes tangible then work with your team to create 20 to 30 wishes for your business.
 Encourage imaginations to run wild.
 Crazy ideas are good.
 Restricted thinking will not do anyone well in this exercise.